 - ship-building, repair and salvage firms.

-The Royal New Zealand Navy, New Zealand Police, and New Zealand Customs Service also have dive teams, but recruits are selected from within each organisation to train as divers.
+The Royal New Zealand Navy, New Zealand Police, and New Zealand Customs Service also have dive teams.

 - Bishop, S, technical adviser, NZ Underwater Association, careers.govt.nz interview, June 2018.

 - Edwards, A, careers.govt.nz interview, Subsea Training Centre, January 2020.

 - Fergus, S, general manager, NZ Diving & Salvage, careers.govt.nz interview, June 2018.